 - AE2013HB High-back lumbar seat for the ultimate in a comfortable with an adjustable back rest.

-- Carrying case, one year warranty, repair kit and instructions
+- Repair kit and instructions

 When we arrive to the water, we pop off the wheels and stow them behind the seats under the stern, then collapse the frame and stow it on top with bungee cords (you can see the dollie frame stored on top of the back with the wheels detached and stored underneath the zipper).

 The only negatives is risk of mildew.
 When you deflate them for storage they must be dry – especially for long-term storage.

 To avoid mildew, we drain them well and then dry in direct sunlight for a couple of hours, then towel dry before deflating.